Skip to main content

 SDK Neutrality

-This page is the public-mirror authority for the platform-wide SDK neutrality contract.
+This page is the human-readable guide to the platform-wide SDK neutrality contract.
 It enumerates the minimum neutrality rules that every public Durable Workflow surface must satisfy and the standing language-agnosticism audit that release reviewers apply to new server, workflow, CLI, Waterline, and MCP surfaces.

-The architecture authority for this contract lives in the workflow repository under docs/architecture/sdk-neutrality.md.
-The machine-readable mirror is published from this site at /sdk-neutrality-contract.json under the schema id durable-workflow.v2.sdk-neutrality.contract.
+The upstream architecture guide is published at sdk-neutrality.md.
+The consumable machine-readable authority is published from this site at /sdk-neutrality-contract.json under the schema id durable-workflow.v2.sdk-neutrality.contract.
+The exact same JSON ships in the Workflow Composer package at resources/sdk-neutrality-contract.json, allowing release tools and third-party consumers to read the authority without inspecting PHP source.
 The standalone Durable Workflow server re-exports the same manifest from GET /api/cluster/info under sdk_neutrality_contract.
-When this page, the JSON mirror, and the architecture authority disagree, the architecture authority wins and the disagreement is a documentation bug.
+When this page or the architecture guide disagrees with the published JSON contract, the JSON contract wins and the disagreement is a documentation bug.

 This contract is downstream of the Version Compatibility authority (which says which surfaces are public and how they may change) and the Platform Protocol Specs catalog (which says where the normative spec for each surface lives).
-It says what shape those specs are allowed to take so that a future non-PHP, non-Python SDK can target them without requiring a protocol redesign.
+It says what shape those specs are allowed to take so that a future SDK outside the current PHP, Python, and Rust roster can target them without requiring a protocol redesign.

 Why this exists

-Durable ships two first-party SDKs: the PHP durable-workflow/workflow package and the Python durable_workflow package.
+Durable ships three first-party standalone SDKs: the PHP durable-workflow/sdk package, Python durable_workflow package, and Rust durable-workflow crate.
+The separate PHP durable-workflow/workflow package remains the embedded Laravel engine and replay owner; it is not the framework-neutral PHP SDK.
 Building or maintaining a wide first-party SDK roster is not a release goal.
 Demand for SDKs in TypeScript, Go, Java, and .NET ecosystems has not yet been demonstrated, and the maintenance cost of a broad official roster is high.

-What this contract protects against is a different failure mode: the public contracts under those two SDKs quietly hard-coding PHP-only or Python-only assumptions.
-If a future TypeScript or Go SDK becomes worth building, the work should be "write a new client against the published wire protocol", not "redesign the protocol so a non-PHP, non-Python language can speak it at all".
+What this contract protects against is a different failure mode: the public contracts under those SDKs quietly hard-coding language-specific assumptions.
+If a future TypeScript or Go SDK becomes worth building, the work should be "write a new client against the published wire protocol", not "redesign the protocol so another language can speak it at all".

 Scope